Neil Gallagher (American politician): Army

 During World War II, Gallagher commanded an infantry rifle company in General George S. Patton's Third Army in Europe.
 He served from September 1941 and was discharged as a captain in November 1946.
 During the Korean War, he served one year.

 Career

 Gallagher was appointed a director of the Broadway National Bank.
 He was elected to the Hudson County Board of Chosen Freeholders in 1953, a post he held until resigning in 1956, when he was appointed commissioner of the New Jersey Turnpike Authority.
 Gallagher was also a delegate to the Democratic National Conventions of 1952, 1956 and 1960.

+Congress

 He was elected as a Democrat to the Eighty-sixth through Ninety-second Congresses (January 3, 1959 – January 3, 1973).
 In Congress, he served on the House Foreign Affairs Committee and the Committee on Government Operations.

+Later career

 Gallagher subsequently became vice president of Baron/Canning International in New York City, and was a resident of the Columbia section of Knowlton Township, New Jersey.